bob's your uncle

 The Restaurant and Food Creator Operating System

 A free meal.
 A post.
-A hope-and-pray spike.
+A short spike.
+Then nothing.

 If you don’t feed the system, it dies.